Market commentary bonds: War in Iran: Oil price, inflation and economic shock

 • Interest rate markets signal a slowdown: The flattening of the yield curves points to rising growth risks.

-• Risk premiums are rising in a differentiated manner: spreads are widening, particularly in Europe, and sectoral differences are increasing.
+• Risk premiums are rising in a differentiated manner: Spreads are widening, particularly in Europe, and sectoral differences are increasing.

 The global economy was hit by another shock in early 2026 as the conflict between Israel, the US and Iran escalated, including attacks on key energy infrastructure.
 The closure of the Strait of Hormuz and rising transport risks have severely disrupted energy flows, materially increasing the risk of broader damage across the region’s energy system.